-The next-of-kin (in the same order) have a right to apply for a certificate called "Letters of Administration" (instead of probate).
+The next-of-kin (in the same order) can't apply for probate.
+Instead - they apply a certificate called "Letters of Administration".

 The Letters of Administration certificate looks almost the same as a Probate certificate, and the application process is also the same.
 You use it the same way to authorise the release of assets to you.

-Assets go to the next-of-kin according to a formula set by legislation that is different in each State, and the formulae can cause problems because they are so behind the times.
+Assets go to the next-of-kin according to a formula set by legislation.
+In Victoria the spouse/partner takes the whole estate.